agrifooddatacanada/OCA_training_pathway/deposit_schema.md

 4. Click on ‘Add Data’ button and select ‘New Dataset’ from the drop-down menu.
 5. In the Dataset Template  section, make sure that ‘ADC Schema’ is selected from the drop-down menu.
 6. In the Citation Metadata section, complete the required information (e.g., title, author, contact, description, keywords, depositor name).
-9. Under the Files section, drag and drop your OCA Schema Bundle in (\*.json) format and the schema template file in plain text (\*.txt) format.
+9. Under the Files section, drag and drop your OCA Schema Bundle in (\*.json) format and the schema readme file in plain text (\*.txt) format.
 10. Click Save Dataset.
     * After saving the dataset, a DOI is created and reserved for the record.
 11. Edit the draft record (e.g., descriptive information (metadata) or files) as required.